Sources: 19 Austin police officers indicted in protest probe

 A spokesperson for the Travis County District Attorney’s office, Ismael Martinez, declined to comment on the number of officers charged and referred reporters to Garza’s comments.

 Prosecutors have not identified any of the officers facing charges.
 Texas law requires that an indictment remain secret until an officer has been arrested.
-Aggravated assault with a deadly weapon could carry a sentence of up to 20 years in prison.
+Aggravated assault with a deadly weapon, when committed by a public servant, could carry a sentence of up to life prison.

-“DA Garza ran on a platform to indict police officers and has not missed the opportunity to ruin lives and careers simply to fulfill a campaign promise,” Cassidy said.
+“DA Garza ran on a platform to indict police officers and has not missed the opportunity to ruin lives and careers simply to fulfill a campaign promise,” Casaday said.

 Garza said his office prosecutes anybody who causes harm “regardless of who causes it.”

-Note: This story was first published Feb.
-17, 2022.
-It was updated Feb.
-18, 2022, to correct the spelling of the Austin Police Association president’s name.
-He is Ken Casaday, not Ken Cassidy.